reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 ML Suggestions searches for similar previously analyzed items to the current test item, so it requires an analytical base saved in Elasticsearch.
 How an analytical base is created you can find in the subsection "Create an analytical base in the ElasticSearch" above.
 ML suggestions takes into account all user-investigated, auto-analyzed items or items chosen from ML suggestions.
 While the analytical base is growing ML suggestions functionality will have more examples to search by and suggest you the best options.

 ML suggestions analysis is run everytime you enter "Make decision" editor.
 ML suggestions are run for all test items no matter what defect type they have now.
-This functionality is processing only test items with logs (error log level >= 40000).
+This functionality is processing only test items with logs (log level >= 40000).

 The request for the suggestions part looks like this:
 * testItemId;